 A return air filter is not supplied with the furnace.
 The installer must supply a means of filtering all of the return air.
 Filter(s) shall comply with UL900 or CAN/ULC-S111 Standards.
-If the furnace is installed without filters, the warranty will be voided.
+Damage or repairs due to the installation of the furnace without the filters the warranty will be voided.